lattejed/LJDynamicParser/README.md

 }
 ```

 The parse does not tokenize the input.
-How the input is tokenized will depend on the use case, but it's expected that there's a one to one relationship between input tokens and terminals in the grammar.
+How the input is tokenized will depend on the use case, but it is expected that there is a one to one relationship between input tokens and terminals in the grammar.

 ## Implementation notes